vsrinivas/fuchsia/docs/modular/daisy.md

 Daisies Everywhere
 ===
+> Status: DRAFT

-A [`Daisy`](../services/story/daisy.fidl) is a runtime structure for describing an abstract action in Fuchsia.
-The primary producers of a `Daisy` are 3rd-party code and some platform components.
+A [`Daisy`](../services/story/daisy.fidl) is a runtime structure for describing a composable action in Fuchsia. `Daisies` are produced by 3rd-party code and platform components.

 Ultimately, the action a `Daisy` describes will be carried out by a [`Module`](module.md).
-It is through a process called [Module Resolution](module_resolution.md) that compatible `Modules` are discovered.
+A process called [Module Resolution](module_resolution.md) finds compatible `Modules` capable of executing the requested action.

+## Overview

+Daisies have two roles:

+1. Enumerating constraints on the world of all Modules to filter it down to just those that can successfully execute the described action.
+2. Provide a set of initial data to pass to the Module once instantiated.

+The first (1) is employed by [Module Resolution](module_resolution.md) to search the ecosystem of Modules.
+The second (2) is employed by the Framework to seed values in the `Link` that is provided to the running Module.

+> TODO(thatguy): Add documentation about the process of instantiating a Module whose
+> specification started off as a Daisy.

 ## What makes a Daisy